Postage stamps and postal history of the Australian Antarctic Territory: Past postage systems

-Before the Australian Antarctic Territory Act was signed in 1954, all expeditions to Antarctica were customised with different rubber postage stamps, due to the adhesive postage stamp being not yet used amongst society.
-For the Australian Antarctic Expedition, 1911–14, commandeered and under the leadership of Sir Douglas Mawson a stamp was commissioned in order to show that letters were being sent from the ship used to travel to Antarctica.
-The stamps were round, with an emperor penguin and the inscription “LOOSE SHIP’S LETTER/POSTED IN ANTARCTICA/S.Y.
-AURORA”.
+Before the Australian Antarctic Territory Act was signed in 1954, all expeditions to Antarctica were customised with different rubber postage stamps.
+For the Australian Antarctic Expedition, 1911–1914, commandeered and under the leadership of Sir Douglas Mawson a stamp was commissioned in order to show that letters were being sent from the ship used to travel to Antarctica.
+The stamps were round, with an emperor penguin and the inscription "LOOSE SHIP'S LETTER/POSTED IN ANTARCTICA/S.Y.
+AURORA".
 All letters leaving from the S.Y.
 Aurora were stamped with an Australian stamp, which was then covered with the official expedition stamp in order to show the location from which they were sent from.

 This system was adjusted in 1955 when the first post office was established in MacRobertson Land (Mawson Station), where letters were stamped with adhesive stamps and sent via plane or ship to mainland Australia, where they were sorted and distributed across the country.

 However, when expeditions were organised, such as the South Indian Ocean Expedition to Heard Island (1964–65) and the Australian National Antarctic Research Expeditions (1947–65), rubber stamps were also commissioned, often featuring penguins, in order to clearly identify where letters were arriving from in the sorting office in mainland Australia.

 Australian Antarctic Territory postage stamps

-In the past, until approximately 1970, stamps were issued in both Australia and the Australian Antarctic Territory, and were available in Australian post offices for two weeks before being “procurable at the [Australia Post] Department’s philatelic sections in all States”, in order to increase interest around the Antarctic discoveries for Australia.
+In the past, until approximately 1970, stamps were issued in both Australia and the Australian Antarctic Territory, and were available in Australian post offices for two weeks before being "procurable at the [Australia Post] Department's philatelic sections in all States", in order to increase interest around the Antarctic discoveries for Australia.
 However, after this period, stamps for the Territory were issued in both Australia and the Australian Antarctic Territory, yet limited in Australia to a small amount of stock which could be bought at Australia Post Offices.
 Throughout both periods, all stamps were still valid after their sale in both Australia and the Australian Antarctic Territory.